ISO 19011

 ISO 19011 is an international standard that sets forth guidelines for management systems auditing.
 The current version is ISO 19011:2018.

-It is developed by the International Organization for Standardization.
+It is developed by the International Organization for Standardization (ISO).

 Originally it was published in 1990 as ISO 10011-1 and in 2002 took the current ISO 19011 numbering.

 The standard offers four resources to organizations to "save time, effort and money":